rust-lang/rfcs/text/0000-delegation.md

 # Reference-level explanation
 [reference]: #reference

-A delegation statement can only appear inside a trait impl block.
+A delegation item can only appear inside a trait impl block.
 Delegation inside inherent impls is left as a future extension.

 Delegation must be to a field on `Self`.
 Other kinds of implementer expressions are left as future extensions.
 This also means delegation can only be done on structs for now.

-There may be more than one delegation statement.
-For readability, `rustfmt` moves delegation statements to the top of an impl block.
+There may be more than one delegation item.

-A delegation statement always consists of:
+A delegation item always consists of:

 -   the keyword `delegate`
 -   either a `*`, or a comma-separated list of items being delegated